paslamu/Data-Analysis-Projects/README.md

  1. In what ways do members & casual riders use divvy bikes differently?
  -  Collect data
  -  Wrangle data and combine into a single file
- -  Clean uo and add data to prepare for analysis
+ -  Clean up and add data to prepare for analysis
  -  Conduct descriptive analysis
  -  Export summary file for further analysis